-3.6 Provisions, contingent liabilities and contingent assets
+3.8 Provisions, contingent liabilities and contingent assets

 Provisions are recognised when the enterprise has a present obligation (legal or constructive) as a result of past events, and it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.

-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that Is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare, cases where there is a liability that cannot be recognized because it cannot be measured reliably.
-The Company does not recognize a contingent liability but discloses its existence in the financial statements.
+The Company does not recognize a contingent liability but discloses its existence in the standalone financial statements.

 A contingent asset is a possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.

-3.7 Earnings per share (EPS)
+3.9 Earnings per share (EPS)

-"Basic EPS is calculated by dividing the profit or loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during the year.
+Basic EPS iscalculated by dividing the profit or loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding during theyear.

-Diluted EPS is determined by adjusting the profit or loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding for the effects of all dilutive potential equity shares.”
+Diluted EPS is determined by adjusting the profit or loss attributable to equity shareholders of the Company by the weighted average number of equity shares outstanding forthe effects of all dilutive potential equity shares.

-Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
-The cash flows from regular revenue generating, investing and financing activities of the Company are segregated.
+Cash flows are reported using the indirect method, whereby profit before tax is adjusted forthe effects of transactions of a non-cash nature and any deferrals or accruals of past or future cash receipts or payments.
+The cash flows from regular revenue generating, investingand financing activities of the Company are segregated.

 Company is an investment and finance company and therefore, purchase and sale of investments are considered as part of "Cash flow from investing activities" and interest earned (net) and dividend earned are considered as part of "Cash flow from operating activities".

-3.9 Use of estimates, judgementsand adjustments
+3.11 Use of estimates, judgements and adjustments

-The preparation of the financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, and disclosures of contingent assets and liabilities at the date of the financial statements and the results of operations during the reporting period end.
+The preparation of the standalone financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income, expenses, and disclosures of contingent assets and liabilities at the date of the standalone financial statements and the results of operations during the reporting period end.
 Although these estimates are based upon management's best knowledge of current events and actions, actual results could differ from these estimates.

 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.